Law-negligence cause of action | tort liability | duty owed by defendant to plaintiff |

 defendant.
 Centeq Realty, Inc. v.
 Siegler, 899 S.W.2d 195, 197 (Tex.
 1995).
 If there is no duty, liability for

-legal duty to protect another from the criminal acts of a third person.
+duty to protect another from the criminal acts of a third person.
 Timberwalk Apartments, Partners, Inc. v.
+Cain,

-premises where the criminal acts occur.
+where the criminal acts occur.
 Id.
-"One who controls . . . premises does have a duty to use ordinary
+"One who controls . . . premises does have a duty to use ordinary care to

-care to protect invitees from criminal acts of third parties if he knows or has reason to know of an
+protect invitees from criminal acts of third parties if he knows or has reason to know of an unreasonable and

-power of control should reasonably anticipate criminal conduct on the part of third persons on its premises,
+of control should reasonably anticipate criminal conduct on the part of third persons on its premises, that party

 A second exception may apply to a person who is not in control of the property at the time of the injury, but